mats-mulder/hein-daanen/content/pages.md

         Thomas 3: 99 - 103, 1984.</p></li></ul>"
     link: publications
   - template: content
-    title: 'Summary of the PhD thesis of Hein Daanen:'
+    title: Summary of the PhD thesis of Hein Daanen
     content: "<h2>Central and peripheral control of finger blood flow in the cold</h2><h3>Available through Hein Daanen - ISBN 90-9010815-7</h3><p>When human fingers are exposed to cold, the blood vessels in the skin contract.
 Thus less blood goes to the